opencog/atomspace/Design-Notes.md

 as a convenience to the user of Atomese as a KR system.

 ### Shape rotators
-This very rapdily slides down the slide of re-interpreting graph rewrites as theorems, or at least rules, and then forward/backward chaining them.
+This very rapidly slides down the slide of re-interpreting graph rewrites as theorems, or at least rules, and then forward/backward chaining them.
 Or, alternately, using ASP as a constraint solver.
 Which then calls for a generalized axiomatic system.